 Flying Gecko Care Sheet

-The flying gecko (Gekko kuhli) is a 6-8” long, arboreal, nocturnal lizard native to southeast Asia.
+The flying gecko (Ptychozoon kuhli) is a 6-8” long, arboreal, nocturnal lizard native to southeast Asia.
 They prefer tropical forests, where they spend most of their time gliding from branch to branch in the canopy.

 Flying geckos have a triangular head, large lidless eyes, large webbed feet, a blunt serrated tail, and flaps of skin on each side to help them glide.
 They typically have a creamy base color with jagged tan to dark brown markings.